JoaTH-Team/Pop-Engine/README.md

 ## Credits
 - Huy1234TH: Create this project (Main Owner)
-- Joalor64GH: Some script code i use
+- Joalor64GH: Some script code i use, help code the API page